bonddevconsult/linuxprogramminginterface/chapter1/chapter1.md

-# Chapter 1
+# Chapter 1: A "Brief" History

 ## Definitions

 - UNIX - a family of operating systems.
 There are, generally two definitions for UNIX in common use:

   1. Operating systems that have passed the official conformance tests for the "Single UNIX Specification" branded "UNIX" by **The Open Group**

   2. Operating systems that look and behave like *classical UNIX systems*(i.e., SystemV, Linux, and BSD)

 - Linux - an operating system under th unix family of operating systems